strapi/strapi/docs/3.0.0-beta.x/getting-started/deployment.md

 ### 1. Configure

-We always recommend you use envrionement variables to configure your application based on the envrionement.
+We always recommend you use environment variables to configure your application based on the environment.
 Here is an example:

 **Path —** `./config/server.js`.